Twin: Tuning Learning Rate and Weight Decay of Deep Homogeneous Classifiers without Validation: Experiments

 \paragraph{\textbf{Implementation details.}}

-We use the ResNet-18 (RN18) originally employed in the benchmark \cite{yang2023medmnist}, which consists of four stages, as the version developed for ImageNet classification \cite{he2016deep}, but with a modified stem more suitable for low-resolution images.
-We keep the same Twin configurations tested on small datasets (\cref{exp:smal_ds}), except for the trial schedulers that we default to FIFO for both Twin and SelVS.
-Refer to the Appendix for additional details on the implementation.
+We use the ResNet-18 (RN18) originally employed in the benchmark by \citet{yang2023medmnist}, which consists of four stages but with a modified stem more suitable for low-resolution images.
+We keep the same Twin configurations tested in \Cref{exp:smal_ds}, except for the trial schedulers that we default to FIFO for both Twin and SelVS.
+Refer to \Cref{subsec:implem_details_medical} for additional details on the implementation.

-\paragraph{\textbf{Results.}} We summarize the empirical results over MedMNIST2D in \cref{tab:med_images}.
+\paragraph{\textbf{Twin matches SelVS while cutting validation data collection cost.}} We summarize the empirical results over MedMNIST2D in \Cref{tab:med_images}.
 The \textit{Oracle} scores an upper bound 84.8\% test accuracy averaged across the 11 tasks.
-Twin is comparable to the traditional SelVS (82.9\% vs 83.2\%).
-Note also that Twin slightly improves its performance in this domain when early stopping is employed (\cref{exp:ablations}).
-Twin finds proper HPs and simultaneously leads to a cost-effective solution by reducing data collection and labeling expenses associated with the $\sim$10\% of samples per dataset originally allocated for validation.
+Twin is comparable to the traditional SelVS (83.1\% vs 83.2\% and 7 vs 5 wins) and slightly improves its performance in this domain when early stopping is employed (\Cref{exp:ablations}).
+Twin finds proper HPs and leads to a cost-effective solution by reducing data collection and labeling expenses associated with the $\sim$10\% of samples per dataset originally allocated for validation in the MedMNIST2D benchmark.

-\subsection{Natural Images}
+\subsubsection{Natural Images}

-\paragraph{\textbf{Datasets.}} Finally, we test Twin on popular natural-image datasets such as CIFAR-10/100 \cite{krizhevsky2009learning} and Tiny Imagenet \cite{le2015tiny}.
-These datasets contain 50,000/100,000 training samples from 10 to 200 classes, with an image resolution of \(32 \times 32\) for CIFAR and \(64 \times 64\) for TinyImagenet.